ValeriiaProskuriakova/Merry-Christmas/README.md

 # Merrychristmas
 <pre>
-A Christmas card for my friends made with CSS
+A Christmas card for my friends made with CSS animation
 </pre>